-Revenue Management refers to a disciplined analytics technique used to predict consumer behaviour at the micro-level, which in turn is used for optimizing product availability and pricing, with the ultimate objective of maximizing revenue growth.
-In other words, the primary objective is to sell the right product at the right time at the right price to the right customer.
+Revenue Management is a disciplined analytics technique used to predict consumer behavior at the micro-level, which is used to optimize product availability and pricing and maximize revenue growth.
+In other words, the primary objective is to sell the right product at the right price to the right customer at the right time.

 Let us take the example of a hotel during the festive season.
-Typically, all the hotels that are located in the vicinity of the festival venue increase their room prices to a much higher level as compared to those hotels that are located away from the venue.
+Typically, all the hotels located in the vicinity of the festival venue increase their room prices to a much higher level than those located away from the venue.
 It is an example of seasonal pricing using the revenue management technique.

 Let us take the example of an exclusive discount offer at a restaurant.
-Based on available data, the owner of the restaurant realised that they don’t meagre traffic on Thursdays.
-So, he decided to launch a new offer of 25% discount for diners on Thursdays.
+Based on available data, the restaurant owner realized that they don’t have meager Thursday traffic.
+So, he decided to launch a new offer of a 25% discount for diners on Thursdays.
 It helped him to attract more diners on that particular day of the week.
 It is an example of promotions & discounts using the revenue management technique.

 #1 – Segmentation and Price Optimization

 The customers are classified into different segments based on various criteria.
-After that, each segment has to be analysed separately to understand customer behaviour in each segment; their preference in terms of pricing and product features.
+After that, each segment has to be analyzed separately to understand customer behavior in each segment; their preference in terms of pricing and product features.
 Then different pricing strategies and marketing strategies are built to approach the different customer segments.

 #2 – Moment Based Pricing Strategy

-For pricing strategies, the right strategy must be selected, keeping in mind the current situation.
-For instance, offering discounts make sense during times when the demand is weak, while pricing may be kept higher when the demand is high, and the seller adopts a value-added approach.
+The right strategy must be selected for pricing strategies, keeping in mind the current situation.
+For instance, discounts make sense when the demand is weak, while pricing may be kept higher when the demand is high, and the seller adopts a value-added approach.

 #3 – Distribution Channel-Based Strategy

-- It provides insight into the specific needs and wants of the customers, which in turn can be incorporated into the product/service offerings.
+- It provides insight into the customers’ specific needs and wants, which can be incorporated into the product/service offerings.

-- It helps in building a competitive pricing strategy that can draw more customers and offer an edge over the competitors.
+- It helps build a competitive pricing strategy that can draw more customers and offer an edge over the competitors.

-- Used to analyse the market to identify new and potential customer segments;
+- Used to analyze the market to identify new and potential customer segments;

-- It makes the already complicated job of the manager even more complicated.
+- It makes the already complicated job of the manager or revenue management analyst even more complicated.

 - In some cases, the revenue managers are worried about being replaced by the technology-driven revenue management system.

-This article has been a guide to What is Revenue Management & its Definition.
-Here we discuss its examples, strategies, and how it works along with benefits, disadvantages, and why it’s important?
-You can learn more about from the following articles –
+This article has been a guide to what is Revenue Management.
+We explain the strategies, examples, elements, differences with yield management, importance & benefits.
+You can learn more about it from the following articles –